theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-2.md

 The simplest way is to use the merge function:

 {{% aside %}}
 The simplest but not the fastest!
 For very big projects, you shoud rely on `sratch` for Map manipulation to save on build time.
-We cover this later in this article.
+We'll cover this in the next article.
 {{% /aside %}}

 The merge function takes two parameters, two maps which will be merged into one together.
 By creating a new map with its own pair of key values and merging it on top of the existing one, we add to a map or edit the value an existing pair:

 ```go-html-template